 Bag lacks rigidity when striking the very top and can sway or fall to the ground.

 Large base keeps the heavy bag upright.
-Can be filled to up to 140 lbs. for the best results.
+Can be filled to up to 140 pounds for the best results.
 Vinyl surface resists tearing during heavy abuse and strikes.
 Very solid and can take a beating without falling over.

 The bottom base can be difficult to fill up with sand and works better with water alone.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Did you know that you can burn more than 600 calories in a 60-minute boxing workout?
 That's right, boxing isn't just for fighters, it's a highly effective way to get in shape and stay there.
 Using a freestanding heavy bag, you can experience a good full-body workout that provides the benefits of both cardio and resistance training.

 The best freestanding heavy bag will be easy to set up, soft enough to protect your hands, and resilient enough to withstand heavier blows.
 You'll want one that is best suited for the type of workout or training you'd like to do, is adjustable so you can fine tune the height, and is not easily knocked over.

 If you're new to boxing and you would like to learn more about how to train and what to look for in a freestanding heavy bag, keep reading.
 If you already have a good idea of what you're looking for, consider one of the highly rated options we've spotlighted in this article.